nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 10. On Board Processing Unit

-    - Certain features such as aim assist, obstacle avoidance will be processed in the local computer of the robot for fast and efficient response time and gameplay.
+    - Certain features such as aim assist will be processed in the local computer of the robot for fast and efficient response time and gameplay.

     - Can consider offloading intensive and non-time critical processing to an external workstation if onboard processing unit is too slow.
 This will be depend on the onboard processing unit's ability to handle all the tasks and also the bandwidth of communication module